JackHack96/ros_homework2/README.md

 > Then, generate and save a map of the environment using the virtual TurtleBot3 simulator.
 > Make a video showing the robot completing a path with RViz

-We chose to make a model of the bathroom, the vending machine room and another adiacent room of the department's basement.
+We chose to make a model of the boys' bathroom, the vending machine room and another adiacent room of the department's basement.

 ## Package structure
 The package contains the following files: